-Private equity accounting has characteristics of accounting that may be similar to general accounting rules used in other companies, but accounting for private equity funds should be adjusted to accommodate privately held companies.
-A great way to distinguish this structure may be to remember that private equity funds are not traded publicly, and investments are usually made directly from high-net-worth sources.
+Accounting for private equity funds should be adjusted to accommodate privately held companies.
+A great way to distinguish this structure from general accounting is noting that private equity funds are not traded publicly, and investments are usually made directly from high net-worth sources.
 Thus, accounting and tax planning follow the same tone.

 A private equity CPA should work within the standards issued by the FASB and the IASP.
 Some accounting standards were not formed with private equity entities in mind, so private equity tax planning and private equity fund accounting must be adjusted to clearly outline the financial situation and operation of the private equity fund.

 Private Equity Funds Financial Statements

 Private equity bookkeeping, especially the preparation of financial statements, should clearly reflect the terms that the equity fund has with the different businesses or individuals that have invested.
 The private equity fund's activities and investors should also be outlined in financial statements.

 Private equity funds under the US GAAP follow this framework laid out by the American Institute of Certified Public Accountants that includes an Audit and Accounting Guide.
 According to the guide, private equity bookkeeping should consist of: